 New Aged Care Quality Standards

 Self-assessment against the Aged Care Quality Standards is not required prior to 1 July 2019.
-However, on the basis that full compliance with the Aged Care Quality Standards will be required from 1 July 2019, services are encouraged to use the Self -assessment Tool to identify and address areas for improvement in order for the Aged Care Quality Standards to be met from 1 July.
+However, on the basis that full compliance with the Aged Care Quality Standards will be required from 1 July 2019, services are encouraged to use the Self-Assessment Tool template to identify and address areas for improvement for the Aged Care Quality Standards to be met from 1 July.

 Self-assessment information requirements for re-accreditation applications